zengm-games/json-web-streams/README.md

 ```

 > [!TIP]
-> If you only want to validate some values, you can mix `{ path: JSONPath; schema: StandardSchemaV1 }` and `JSONPath` in the `jsonPaths` array.
+> If you only want to validate values or override keys for some queries, you can mix `{ path: JSONPath; key?: Key; schema?: StandardSchemaV1 }` and `JSONPath` in the `jsonPaths` array.

-For JSONPath queries with no schema, emitted values will have the `unknown` type.

 ## JSONPath